cypriansakwa/Homomorphism_from_Integers_to_a_Modular_Group_in_Rust/README.md

 > input % self.modulus
 >}
 >}
+## Contributing
+  - If you intend to contribute to this project, fork the repository and make a pull request.
+## Installation

+- To use this project, you need to have Rust installed on your machine.
+- If Rust is not installed, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install) to install it.
+- After installing Rust, clone this repository or copy the code into a Rust project, Compile and run the code using cargo run.
 ## Usage
 - To use this code, you can clone the repository.
 - You can change the values of $q,n$ and $m$ in the main function to test different cases.